Nordix/Meridio/docs/components/ipam.md

 ### Data persistence

 Running as StatefulSet with a single replica, the IPAM handles restarts and pod deletions by saving the data in a local sqlite stored in a persistent volume requested via a volumeClaimTemplates.

+### Garbage Collector

+Pod-level prefixes might remain in the database without an owner.
+Moreover, currently there's no explicit way to unallocate a node-level prefix.
+To prevent premature exhaustion of the associated prefix pools, a Garbage Collector (GC) mechanism was implemented.
+When enabled, this mechanism periodically checks the last update time of prefixes associated with pods or nodes.
+(Such prefixes would have their 'updatedAt' timestamp refreshed on `Allocate` or `Release` API function calls.)
+Based on a configurable threshold, records can be deemed stale and removed by the GC.
+For node-level prefixes, the descendant prefixes are also reclaimed.

 ## Configuration